tmtsoftware/icd/docs/src/main/webapp/webapp.md

 An ICD is formed by taking the intersection of the APIs of two TMT subsystems.
 That means in order to create an ICD there must be at least two subsystems in the database.
 The TCS API is created from various subsystem to TCS ICDs that exist and the TCS CODR SDD.
 The definitive TCS API will be a product of the TCS work packages.

-It is possible to view ICDs with working/unpublished versions, with one unpublished version and one published version, or two published versions.
+It is possible to view ICDs with uploaded (working/unpublished) versions, with one unpublished version and one published version, or two published versions.
 ICDs can only be published between two published APIs.

 This example will show how to view a working ICD between the published version 1.12 of the TCS API and the unpublished M1CS subsystem API.

 1. Upload all the working versions of the APIs needed to form an ICD.

 2. First select the version of the subsystem for the ICD.
 In the figure below the menu to the right of the subsystem shows the available versions.
 Version 1.12, the version published previously is selected.
-(To get back to the working version, select the asterisk in the menu.)
-Note that the content area says API for TCS 1.12 rather than the unpublished label.
+(To get back to the uploaded working version, select "uploaded" in the menu.)
+Note that the content area says API for TCS 1.12 rather than the "uploaded" label.

 ![](../images/webapp/select-tcs-m1cs-icd.png)